android-linux-stable/notes/conflict-notes/README.md

 # Index of conflict-notes

 NOTE: As of 3.18.103 and 4.4.127, these notes will no longer be updated since it takes me way too long to document them all.
-You can see my conflict resolutions in [my scripts repository](https://github.com/nathanchance/scripts/tree/master/als-patches) and you are free to reach out to me if you have any questions.
+You can see my conflict resolutions in [my stable-patches repository](https://github.com/nathanchance/stable-patches) and you are free to reach out to me if you have any questions.

 - [`marlin`](marlin) includes notes for the [the marlin repository](https://github.com/android-linux-stable/marlin) (stock Pixel (XL) source)